 Whether you agree or disagree with this sentiment, can you see how holding this moral position could influence analysis?
 Moral conviction leads to bias, which leads to misleading analysis, which hardens the conviction, and so goes the cycle, thus often thwarting the very principles the moral judgment is based upon.

 Consider the analysis included in this FDA Briefing Document, sponsored by Moderna, used to request Emergency Use Authorization (EUA).
 If you were asked to analyze this information in detail and report your findings in summary, how would you do it?

 If you were to analyze the data with the belief that your job is to convince your audience that the vaccine is safe and effective, then you might quickly scan the document and point to the data in Table 9, indicating 94.5% efficacy, accepting this conclusion without critical analysis, and ignoring potential issues with the claim.
-And you might summarize side effects by saying that they were “mild” while overlooking Table 23, indicating that 17.4% of vaccine recipients in the 18 – 64 age group had at least one severe (grade 3) systemic adverse reaction within 7 days of the second injection.
+And you might summarize side effects by saying that they were “mild”, or otherwise downplay them, while overlooking Table 23, indicating that 17.4% of vaccine recipients in the 18 – 64 age group had at least one severe (grade 3) systemic adverse reaction within 7 days of the second injection.

 Yet this is exactly the bias you will see in nearly all analysis and media reports.
 Once the “correct moral position” reached critical mass, it quickly cascaded to near unanimity, thus reinforcing the belief, further biasing any analysis.
 Groupthink has taken over.